Parent Rights and Responsibilities

 A strong partnership relies on open communication between the home and school.
-Schools are committed to contact parents regularly through email, phone calls, notes, and parent conferences.
+Schools are committed to contacting parents regularly through email, phone calls, notes, and parent conferences.
 Parents are encouraged to be in contact with teachers if they have concerns about their child.
 If any parent conveys an existing obstacle to fulfilling the contract, the school will work with the family to help provide resources to overcome the challenge.

 Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act (ADA) prohibit discrimination against persons with a disability in any program receiving federal assistance, among others.
 Both federal acts define a person with a disability as anyone who:

 - has a mental or physical impairment which substantially limits one or more major life activities (major life activities include caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working);

 - is regarded as having such an impairment, or has had a record of such an impairment.